apache/spark/docs/cloud-integration.md

 #### <a name="s3a"></a>S3A Filesystem Client: `s3a://`

 The ["S3A" filesystem client](https://hadoop.apache.org/docs/stable2/hadoop-aws/tools/hadoop-aws/index.html)
-shipped with in Hadoop 2.6, and has been considered ready for production use since Hadoop 2.7.1

-*The S3A connector is the sole S3 connector undergoing active maintenance at the Apache, and should be used wherever possible.*
+is the sole S3 connector undergoing active maintenance at the Apache, and should be used wherever possible.

-**Classpath**

-1. The implementation is in `hadoop-aws`, which is included in `$SPARK_HOME/jars` when Spark is built with cloud support.

-1. Dependencies: `amazon-aws-sdk` JAR (Hadoop 2.7);
-`amazon-s3-sdk` and `amazon-core-sdk` in Hadoop 2.8+.

-1. The Amazon JARs have proven very brittle —the version of the Amazon libraries *must* match that which the Hadoop binaries were built against.

-1. S3A has authentication problems on Java 8u60+ if there is an old version of Joda Time on the classpath.
-If authentication is failing, see if`joda-time.jar` needs upgrading to 2.8.1 or later.

 **Tuning for performance:**